ethereum/remix-ide/docs/file_explorer.md

 - Blank
 - Remix Default
-- Open Zeppelin ERC20
+- OpenZeppelin ERC20
-- Open Zeppelin ERC721
+- OpenZeppelin ERC721
-- Open Zeppelin ERC1155
+- OpenZeppelin ERC1155
-- 0x Project ERC20
+- 0xProject ERC20
 - Gnosis MultiSig

-When choosing an Open Zeppelin template, additional functionality can be added.
+When choosing an OpenZeppelin template, additional functionality can be added.
 ![](images/a-fe-modal-oz.png)

 #### Workspace operations

-The Workspace hamburger menu is for operations that work on an entire workspace.
+The **Workspace hamburger menu** is for operations that work on an entire workspace.

 ![](images/a-fe-hamburger.png)